 You don’t have to give up your connections to family, friends, or even business colleagues if you move to the Poconos.
 The driving distance to both New York and Philadelphia is quite manageable and, with the possibility of passenger rail travel looking more likely, getting in and out of the city will be even easier.

 Maybe all of those people coming here from New York and Philadelphia are onto something!
-If more space, extra affordability, investment in the future, and easy access to major metro areas is something that sounds good to you, we invite you to visit and see for yourself.
+If more space, extra affordability, investment in the future, and easy access to major metro areas sound good to you, we invite you to visit and see for yourself.
+One easy way to get started is to take a look at some of the communities where we build in the Poconos.
+You’ll get a sense for what life in the Poconos is all about.